Have you ever craved a giant plate of nachos? Sadly, most of the homemade nachos end up a little dry in the middle, or they get cold too fast.

 Guy Fieri’s Trash Can Nachos Ingredients & Substitutions

-Note: These ingredients will help you to serve only two servings, so just measure the ingredients if you are making it for a large or a small group.
+Note: These ingredients will serve 3 people so just measure them if you are making it for a large or small group.

 - 2 Tablespoons Butter: As a healthier option, use olive oil instead of butter.